Dynamic Ramping for Demand Response of Processes and Energy Systems based on Exact Linearization: Case Study

 The first CSTR has two differential states and is exactly input-state linearizable, i.e., the relative degree $r$ is 2.
 Thus, the output $y$ has to be differentiated two times until the input $u=F_c$ appears explicitly:

 Consequently, the production rate $\rho$ can be changed with a first-order dynamic because only the first derivative of the production rate appears during the differentiations.
-The equation system to calculate the transformation $\vect{x}=\boldsymbol{\Gamma}(\rho)$ (compare to equation (\ref{eq:system_gamma})) is given by equations (\ref{eq:CSTR1_h}) and (\ref{eq:CSTR1_diff1}).
-The two equations can be solved to calculate the state vector $\vect{x}$ as function of the production rate $\rho$:
+The equation system to calculate the transformation $\vect{x}=\boldsymbol{\Gamma}(\rho)$ (compare to Equation (\ref{eq:system_gamma})) is given by Equations (\ref{eq:CSTR1_h}) and (\ref{eq:CSTR1_diff1}).
+The determinant of the Jacobian is $- \frac{c k N e^{- \frac{N}{T}}}{T^2}$ (compare to discussion after Equation~(\ref{eq:system_gamma})), which is always nonzero as the states $c, T$ are always nonzero in the considered operating range, and the parameters $k, N$ are also nonzero.
+Consequently, the two equations can be solved to calculate the state vector $\vect{x}$ as function of the production rate $\rho$:

-With $\boldsymbol{\Gamma}(\rho)$, the limits of the ramping degree of freedom $\nu$ are calculated as a function of the production rate $\rho$ using equations (\ref{eq:nu_min}) and (\ref{eq:nu_max}) (Figure \ref{fig:bounds}).
+With $\boldsymbol{\Gamma}(\rho)$, the limits of the ramping degree of freedom $\nu$ are calculated as a function of the production rate $\rho$ using Equations (\ref{eq:nu_min}) and (\ref{eq:nu_max}) (Figure \ref{fig:bounds}).
 Based on the visualization in Figure \ref{fig:bounds}, we choose purely linear dynamic ramping limits $\nu^{\text{min}}(\rho)$, $\nu^{\text{max}}(\rho)$ as these give a good approximation.
 Note that in many control engineering applications, linear approximations give a reasonable approximation of nonlinear functions as long as the process is close to a nominal operating point \citep{Corriou.2018} like in the example here.

 For the jacketed CSTR 2, the output $c$ must be differentiated three times until the input $u$ appears.
 For this CSTR, we only show the functional dependencies to avoid lengthy equations: